MRN-Code/DBauer/README.md

 # DBauer (DB Bauer)
 Utility for copying the COINS database schema and seeding it with data.
 (Bauer means 'farmer' in German).
+The resulting database is free of any confidential or sensitive information and can be used on your local device (or in the cloud for automated tesing!).

+# Nighly dumps
+Nighly dumps of our development database schema can be found at https://mrn-code.s3-us-west-2.amazonaws.com/schema-dump/latest.pgdump.
+They are put there by this repo, running on [tmp]lintcoin within the MRN network.

 # Cron
 Copy _cron/coins-dbauer_ to _/etc/cron.daily/coins-dbauer_ and ensure that it is executable.

 # Users
 This script copies all users associated with the 'Hogwarts' site.
 It also adds